Is Disney World’s On-Site Advantage Disappearing…or Reappearing?

 On a positive note, Disney seems to be turning the corner on this.
 The new rooms at the Grand Floridian are an unequivocal upgrade over their predecessor in both theme and luxury, and just one recent example of a shift in this regard.
 It would seem that the worst of this occurred between 2016 and 2019, with the rooms in the last 2-3 years striking the balance much better.
 Hopefully this is the start of a positive trend and shifts into the ‘on-site advantage’ column over time.

-The problem with the previous move towards modern and nondescript rooms is that Disney went from a realm with almost no real competition (ornately themed designs) to placing itself in direct competition with real-world hotel brands by mimicking their style.
 This not only makes for an easier head-to-head comparison in terms of guest rooms, but it’s also a comparison that’s often not favorable to Disney.
 I love a lot of things about Walt Disney World, but do not view it as one of the world’s great operators of hotels.

 Actual luxury hoteliers such as Hyatt, Ritz-Carlton, Waldorf Astoria, and Four Seasons have high end properties near Walt Disney World, and they generally surpass even Walt Disney World’s flagship hotel on a luxury front.
 It’s arguable that even the Marriott, Hilton, and Wyndham hotels give Deluxe Resorts at Walt Disney World a run for their money–and those are often priced below Moderate levels!

-In our view, the real sweet spot is on-site third party hotels like the Swan & Dolphin, Four Seasons Orlando, and Bonnet Creek Resorts.
+When it comes to alternatives to staying on-site, we think that the real sweet spot is on-site third party hotels like the Swan & Dolphin, Four Seasons Orlando, and Bonnet Creek Resorts.
 (See our List of the Best Third Party Hotels Near Walt Disney World.)

 Several of these have locations that are as good or better than Disney-owned and operated hotels, and are less expensive.
 Many also offer the same perks as Disney hotels.
 Swan & Dolphin, for example, offer Extended Evening Hours whereas Disney Value and Moderate Resorts won’t have access to those.